shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step7.md

     ![apache-pipeline-processors](logspipeline/assets/apache-pipeline-processors.png)

-    Notice that the pipeline has similar processors, with the exception of the <a href="https://docs.datadoghq.com/logs/processing/processors/?tab=ui#log-date-remapper" target="_blank">Date Remapper</a>, which maps the date attribute in the log as the official log date displayed in the upper left of the log details next to the official status.
+    Notice that the pipeline has similar processors, with the exception of the <a href="https://docs.datadoghq.com/logs/processing/processors/?tab=ui#log-date-remapper" target="_blank">Date Remapper</a>, which maps the date attribute in the log to the official log date displayed in the upper left of the log details next to the official status.

 4. Hover over the Grok Parser and click the View (eye) icon that appears.
 Review the details of the parser to see how it differs from the one you created.

 5. Repeat step 4 for the other processors in the list.

 Overall, you were able to build a custom apache pipeline that is very similar to the Apache Integration Pipeline.
-Although, you can use the Integration Pipeline to successfully process the logs from this source, this may not always be the case.
+Although, you can use the Integration Pipeline to successfully process logs from the live source, this may not always be the case.
 You can have custom logs sources that do not have a matching Integration Pipeline.
-Or, you can have custom logs coming from a source that has an Intgeration Pipeline but the log details don't quite match the Integration Pipelines.
+Or, you can have custom logs coming from a source that has an Intgeration Pipeline, but the log details don't quite match the Integration Pipelines.
 In the latter case, you can clone the Integration Pipeline and modify it as needed.

 As optional exercises, you can try the following:
 * Add a Date Remapper to your custom pipeline.
 But, remember that you named the date attribute `date` (while it is named `date_access` in the Apache pipeline), so you'll have to remap the attribute `date` to be the offical log date.